Updated October 30, 2024

 Unlike CIBC Aventura, RBC Avion Rewards, and American Express Membership Rewards, at the present time, Scene+ doesn’t have a flight reward chart where it’s possible to extract a value greater than one cent per point.

-For more information on the CIBC Rewards (Aventura) program, see When travelling the world on miles and points, is the CIBC Aventura program worth it?
+For more information on the CIBC Rewards (Aventura) program, see How to use CIBC Aventura points to reduce travel costs

 2. Limited number of travel expenses